-Description:
+Description

 The traditional way of running commercial conservation programs is to create a "menu" of rebate options that a business can choose from.
-These menus are unique to each industry and customer category because water-saving technology is not universal between all industries.
+These menus are unique to each industry and customer category because water-saving technology is not universal among all industries.
 The water-saving technology available to a restaurant may not be the same as is available to a school.
-While this method can be effective if a utility is planning on doing many rebates within the same industry, it requires a whole new program be developed for each industry or category of ICI customer the utility serves.
+While this method can be effective if a utility is intending to provide many rebates within the same industry, it requires a whole new program be developed for each industry or category of ICI customer the utility serves.

-The Custom Conservation Rebate program reduces staff time because it relies on the expertise of the customer to identify the water-saving technology that is most appropriate for his or her business.
-Because the program gives rebates based on water savings, not equipment type, it is easily adaptable to any proposed retrofit project ranging from dental vacuum conversions, landscape irrigation reduction, to large process water reclaim systems which might cost millions of dollars.
-This program is appropriate when a "one size fits all" program won't work.
+A custom conservation rebate program reduces staff time because it includes the expertise of the customer as another path to identifying the water-saving technology that is most appropriate for their business.
+Because the program gives rebates based on water savings, not equipment types or costs, it is easily adaptable to any proposed retrofit project ranging from dental vacuum conversions and landscape irrigation reduction to large process water reclamation systems that might cost millions of dollars.
+This program is appropriate when a "one size fits all" program does not work.

-Businesses won't participate in rebates to install water saving technology if they feel it puts them at an operational or economic disadvantage or if rebate amounts are not large enough to be an effective incentive.
-By working with businesses to find innovative solutions to their unique water challenges, a Custom Conservation Rebate program is able to create significant reductions in water use without decreasing the company's competitive edge.
+Businesses won't participate in rebates to install water saving technology if they feel it puts them at an operational or economic disadvantage or if rebate amounts are not significant enough to be an effective incentive.
+By working with businesses to find innovative solutions to their unique water challenges, a custom conservation rebate program can create significant reductions in water use without decreasing the company's competitive edge.
 One way the program does this is by not setting specific requirements for technology that must be installed.
 The terms of the agreement/contract and the water-saving technology installed is decided through a collaborative process between the business owner and the utility.
 The program aims to make the best deal for both the business and utility by emphasizing the areas where interests overlap.
-In this process, the business owner's concerns and views are as important to determining the final contract as the water saving goals of the utility.
+In this process, the business owner's concerns and views are as important in determining the final contract as the water saving goals of the utility.
 By working collaboratively, utility customers benefit because they offset the costs of installing new technology that will improve their productivity.
 The utility benefits because water is being cost-effectively saved from a customer class that consumes a large amount of water.

-A key tenant of a successful Custom Conservation Rebate is to structure the program to pay incentives funds based on actual water saved - not based on the cost of installation of new technology.
+A key tenant of a successful custom conservation rebate is to structure the program to provide financial incentives based on actual water saved - not based on the cost of installation of new technology.
 This distinction is important when calculating rebate amounts.
 The formula for the actual payment for water saved will depend upon the strategic needs to the utility offering the program.
 Some commercial rebate programs base their payments on gallons of peak water savings, others on total acre-feet over a defined time period.

-The formula selected should reflect strategic priorities of the utility, the cost of water supply alternatives or avoided production costs.
+The formula selected should reflect strategic priorities of the utility, the cost of water supply alternatives, or avoided production costs.
 One option is to average the cost of new supplies and set that as the amount to pay for savings over the determined life of the project.
 Another option is to determine the contribution of peak reduction and apply a formula based on avoided peak costs.

-Implementation:
+Implementation